 Fletcher is a somewhat small town located in the state of North Carolina.
 With a population of 8,079 people and three constituent neighborhoods, Fletcher is the 112th largest community in North Carolina.

-Fletcher is a decidedly white-collar town, with fully 85.13% of the workforce employed in white-collar jobs, well above the national average.
+Fletcher is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fletcher is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Fletcher who work in office and administrative support (17.70%), sales jobs (14.50%), and management occupations (10.80%).
+There are especially a lot of people living in Fletcher who work in sales jobs (17.09%), office and administrative support (16.06%), and management occupations (9.32%).

-The per capita income in Fletcher in 2010 was $27,444, which is upper middle income relative to North Carolina and the nation.
-This equates to an annual income of $109,776 for a family of four.
+The per capita income in Fletcher in 2010 was $29,408, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $117,632 for a family of four.
 However, Fletcher contains both very wealthy and poor people as well.

 The people who call Fletcher home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fletcher residents report their race to be White, followed by Black or African-American.
+The greatest number of Fletcher residents report their race to be White, followed by Asian.
 Important ancestries of people in Fletcher include Irish, German, Italian, and Scots-Irish.

 The most common language spoken in Fletcher is English.
-Other important languages spoken here include Tagalog and Spanish.
+Other important languages spoken here include Italian and Spanish.